 Get Healthy Tips Sent to Your Phone!

-Less Invasive Health Care
+Less-Invasive Health Care

 Research shows this approach is highly effective.
-A 2018 review in the Journal of Geriatric Oncology found that elderly cancer patients improved with a geriatrician’s care.
+A 2018 review in the Journal of Geriatric Oncology found that older cancer patients improved with a geriatrician’s care.
 Those patients were more likely to complete treatment and less likely to suffer complications.

 A 2017 review published in the journal Age and Aging showed similar findings.
 Older patients cared for by a geriatrician in the hospital had improved function, fewer complications, and shorter hospital stays.